tom-kerr/bookmaker/README.md

 <h2>Processing</h2>

-Processing will automatically detect the dimensions of all the pages and content as well as generate a clean crop box and record this in an Internet Archive style XML file.
+Processing will automatically detect the dimensions of all the pages and content as well as generate a clean crop box and record this in an Internet Archive-style 'scandata' XML file.

-The minimum required to process a book is a project directory, for example, 'mybook_1', and a subdirectory containing image files with '_raw_' or '_RAW_' in the filenames (currently limited to jpgs for now).
+The minimum required to process a book is a project directory, for example, 'mybook_1', and a subdirectory of raw images (currently limited to jpgs for now).
+The raw image subdirectory should follow the naming convention NAME_raw_FILETYPE or NAME_RAW_FILETYPE.
+For example, 'mybook_1_RAW_jpg'.

 <h3>Command line</h3>